kikd/LiveScriptFigureExtractor/README.md

 ## Usage
 * extractFigure(mlxfilename)
-  Call extractFigure('example.mlx'),  script make 'example' directory, and figure export as png into that.
+  Call extractFigure('example.mlx'),  script make 'example_figures' directory, and figure export as png into that.